domluna/JuliaFormatter.jl/docs/src/how_it_works.md

 So what does a typical `FST` look like?

 Code and comments are indented to match surrounding code blocks.
-Uncessary whitespace is removed.
+Unnecessary whitespace is removed.
 Newlines in between code blocks are untouched.

 If the expression can be put on a single line it will be.
 It doesn't matter it's a function call which 120 arguments, making it 1000 characters long.